TimonPost/cargo-unused-features/README.md

 # 2. How to use

-Run `cargo install unused-features` or download the binary and build it your self.
+Run `cargo install cargo-unused-features` or download the binary and build it your self.

 1. Step Analyzing enabled unused features.